Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 ## How and when are Rules matched?
 Rules are only evaluated when requesting the Payout Options for a Transaction.
 This is typically called when you are looking to present the available payout options in a UI for your customer to select from.

 The Rules should be saved with the first Rule having the narrowest set of filters to the last Rule having the broadest.
-When Rules are evaluted, the first Rule is  evaluated first.
+When Rules are evaluated, the first Rule is  evaluated first.

 ##### Example
 Assume we have a Transaction request with the following details: